13th Fighter Squadron: Vietnam War

 On 2 May 1966, the 13th Tactical Fighter Squadron was activated at Korat Royal Thai Air Force Base.
 Although nominally assigned to the 18th Tactical Fighter Wing at Kadena Air Base, Okinawa, the squadron was operationally controlled by the 388th Tactical Fighter Wing at Korat.
-The squadron was initially equipped with Republic F-105 Thunderchiefs modified to the Wild Weasel III configuration for the Suppresion of Enemy Air Defenses mission.
+The squadron was initially equipped with Republic F-105 Thunderchiefs modified to the Wild Weasel III configuration for the Suppression of Enemy Air Defenses mission.
 On 3 June 1967 Major Ralph L. Kuster, Jr. of the squadron shot down a MiG-17 with his F-105D's 20-millimeter cannon.
 This was the first aerial victory of the squadron.

 A squadron F-4D over Vietnam in 1971, carrying a Pave Sword laser pod.